ioBroker/ioBroker.vis/README.md

 * `playSound` - play sound file.
 The link to file is specified in `control.data`, e.g. http://www.modular-planet.de/fx/marsians/Marsiansrev.mp3.
   You can upload your own file in vis and let it play as for instance `/vis.0/main/img/myFile.mp3`.

-If user changes the view or at start the variables will be filled by the vis with
+If the user changes the view or at the start, the variables will be filled by the vis with

 - `control.instance`: browser instance and `ack=true`
 - `control.data`: project and view name in form `project/view`, e.g. `main/view` (and `ack=true`)